eface2face/fullcalendar/readme.md

 # FullCalendar

-**NOTE**: This repository is only going to exist until the new version of the official package is published.
+**NOTE**: This repository only exists until the new version of the official package is published.
 See this issue: https://github.com/arshaw/fullcalendar/pull/222

 A full-sized drag & drop event calendar (jQuery plugin).